apache/flink/docs/faq.md

 information inside the program's operations and show them after the program execution.

+### What is the parallelism?
+How do I set it?

+In Flink programs, the parallelism determines how operations are split into individual tasks which are assigned to task slots.
+Each node in a cluster has at least one task slot.
+The total number of task slots is the number of all task slots on all machines.
+If the parallelism is set to `N`, Flink tries to divide an operation into `N` parallel tasks which can be computed concurrently using the available task slots.
+The number of task slots should be equal to the parallelism to ensure that all tasks can be computed in a task slot concurrently.

+**Note**: Not all operations can be divided into multiple tasks.
+For example, a `GroupReduce` operation without a grouping has to be performed with a parallelism of 1 because the entire group needs to be present at exactly one node to perform the reduce operation.
+Flink will determine whether the parallelism has to be 1 and set it accordingly.

+The parallelism can be set in numerous ways to ensure a fine-grained control over the execution of a Flink program.
+See [Configuration](config.html#common-options) for detailed instructions on how to set the parallelism.

 ## Errors

 ### Why am I getting a "NonSerializableException" ?